-This popular heirloom beet has a beautiful, deep-red color and reddish-purple leaves!
-Very sweet and delicious, the baby leaves are a rage in salads.
+Sweet and delicious!
+Bull’s Blood Beet (Beta vulgaris) has a beautiful, deep-red color and reddish-purple leaves.
+The baby leaves of this popular heirloom are all the rage in salads.
 (50 days)